viezel/NappAppearance/README.md

         <module platform="iphone">dk.napp.appearance</module>
     </modules>

 ## Reference

-For more detailed code examples take a look into the example app
+For more detailed code examples take a look into the [example app](https://github.com/viezel/NappAppearance/tree/master/example).

 ### setGlobalStyling
 The module has only one method.
 Use this is the very beginning of your app to style UI component throughout the entire app.

 All the below parameters are all `optional`.
 Just specify what you need.

 ```javascript
 var NappAppearance = require('dk.napp.appearance');
 NappAppearance.setGlobalStyling({